bullmoose20/MK-Docs/docs/config/radarr.md

     Radarr V2 may work, but it is not supported.
 Please upgrade to V3 if you can.

-Items in your List Exclusions will be ignored by Komet.
+Items in your List Exclusions will be ignored by Kometa.

 A `radarr` mapping can be either in the root of the config file as global mapping for all libraries, or you can specify the `radarr` mapping individually per library.